rfortherestofus/blog/016_us_maps/016_us_maps.md

 <img src="016_us_maps_files/figure-commonmark/unnamed-chunk-6-1.png" style="width:80.0%" />

 Ah already better.
 But we can do more.
 For example, let’s move the color bar to the top.
-While we’re working on the legend we might as well change it’s title.
+While we’re working on the legend we might as well change its title.

 ``` r
 plot_usmap(